coq-tactician/benchmark-system/README.md

 - Every requested lemma will be benchmarked, and the results will be uploaded to the 'benchmark-data' repository of the coq-tactician Github organization.

+## Environment requirements
+This software is designed to be run on a compute cluster (possibly consisting of one machine).
+We make some assumptions over this cluster:
+- In order to install the software, the Opam package manager version 2.x needs to be available (you can check the version by running `opam --version`).
+- During operation, a working version of Bubblewrap is required.
+You can check that Bubblewrap functions properly by running `bwrap --dev-bind / / echo "bubblewrap is working!"`.
+- Additional required software is Git, Rsync and Bash.
+- It is assumed that the cluster is configured uniformly.
+That is:
+  + This software should be installed on all nodes with the same version and in the same location.
+The easiest way to ensure this is using a shared filesystem.
+The alternative is to carefully install the software manually and keep it consistent.
+  + A storage location for temporary files is required that has the same path on every node.
+This location is currently assumed **not** to be on a shared filesystem.
+  + Nodes should be connected to a shared network and be able to communicate with each other over TCP.
+  + The system needs the ability to spawn processes on other remote nodes, either through SSH or through commands provided by a HPC cluster orchestrator.

 ## Installation:
 Make sure that you have an Opam switch available.
 Then clone this repository, and from the root of the repo run
 ```